All States/Michigan/Ann Arbor/General Contracting

 Permit Requirements

-Ann Arbor requires building permits for structural work, electrical, plumbing, and HVAC.
-Permit fees range $100-$2000+ based on project value.
+Ann Arbor requires building permits for structural work, electrical, plumbing, HVAC.
+Permits range $100-2000+ based on project scope.
+Zoning compliance required for additions.
 Historic district projects need additional Historic District Commission approval.

 §3